arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 @RESTDESCRIPTION

-Revokes access to the collection *collection* in the database *dbname* for user *user*.
-If there is no default access level for databases set, the default is no access.
+Clears the collection access level for the collection *collection* in the database *dbname* of user *user*.
+As consequence the default collection access level is used.
+If there is no defined default collection access level, it defaults to *No access*.
 You need permission to the *_system* database in order to execute this REST call.

 @RESTRETURNCODES